An Adaptive Factorized Nystr\"om Preconditioner for Regularized Kernel Matrices: Numerical experiments

 The stopping tolerance for the relative residual norm is set to be $10^{-4}$.
 We randomly generated right-hand side vectors in Equation \eqref{eq:Problem} with entries from the uniform distribution $[-0.5, 0.5]$.
 For all tests we perform 3 runs and report the average results.

-{\texttt{AFN}, \texttt{RAN} and \texttt{FSAI} have been implemented in C.} Experiments are run on an Ubuntu 20.04.4 LTS machine equipped with 755 GB of system memory and a 24-core 3.0 GHz Intel Xeon Gold 6248R CPU.
+{\texttt{AFN}, \texttt{RAN} and \texttt{FSAI} have been implemented in C.} {The C implementation of the \texttt{AFN} preconditioner can be found in the AFN\_Precond branch of the H2Pack GitHub website \footnote{\href{https://github.com/scalable-matrix/H2Pack/tree/AFN\_precond}{https://github.com/scalable-matrix/H2Pack/}}.
+The test routines for \texttt{AFN} and \texttt{RAN} can be found from this web page \footnote{\href{https://github.com/scalable-matrix/H2Pack/tree/AFN_precond/examples/AFN_precond}{https://github.com/scalable-matrix/H2Pack/tree/AFN\_precond/examples/AFN\_precond}} and the test routines for \texttt{FSAI} can be found from this web page \footnote{\href{https://github.com/scalable-matrix/H2Pack/tree/AFN_precond/examples/SPDHSS-H2}{https://github.com/scalable-matrix/H2Pack/tree/AFN\_precond/examples/SPDHSS-H2}}.} Experiments are run on an Ubuntu 20.04.4 LTS machine equipped with 755 GB of system memory and a 24-core 3.0 GHz Intel Xeon Gold 6248R CPU.
 We build our code with the GCC 9.4.0 compiler and take advantage of shared memory parallelism using OpenMP.
-We use the parallel \texttt{BLAS} and \texttt{LAPACK} implementation in the \texttt{OpenBLAS} library for basic matrix operations. \texttt{H2Pack} \cite{DDSMASH,10.1145/3412850} is used to provide linear complexity matrix-vector multiplications associated with large-scale $\bK$ for 3D datasets with the relative error threshold $1e\!-\!8$. {We utilized a brute force parallel FPS algorithm on the global dataset.
+We use the parallel \texttt{BLAS} and \texttt{LAPACK} implementation in the \texttt{OpenBLAS} library for basic matrix operations. \texttt{H2Pack} \cite{DDSMASH,10.1145/3412850} is used to provide linear complexity matrix-vector multiplications associated with large-scale $\bK$ for 3D datasets with the relative error threshold $10^{-8}$. {We utilized a brute force parallel FPS algorithm on the global dataset.
 OpenMP was used to apply an $O(n)$ distance update in parallel at each step.
 The computational cost is tractable due to a maximum of $2000$ distance updates required. } The number of OpenMP threads is set to 24 in all the experiments.